-If you forget everything else in this book, remember that marketing automation empowers your sales and marketing process with high-converting, one-on-one communication.
+If you forget everything else in this book, remember that automation empowers your sales and marketing process with high-converting, one-on-one communication.

 Finishing this guide is just the beginning of your journey.
 There are no limitations to what you can do.

-The magic of marketing automation deserves your creativity.
+The magic of automation deserves your creativity.
 There is so much opportunity to build webs of workflows and dynamics lists that replicate a person-to-person experience.

 We are building a library of resources and tools to help you continue your quest.
-These resources include tools for using your marketing automation platform, strategies for your campaigns and technical support.
+These resources include tools for using your automation platform, strategies for your campaigns and technical support.